blooo-io/examples-ledger/update_recommendations.md

 Added 'import ledgerservice' in index.js

-In the package.json file: ether version @ 5.4.7 --> Run the following command when installing the packages : `npm install --save ethers@5.4.7`
+In the package.json file: ether version @ 5.4.7 --> Run the following command when installing the packages:
+`npm install --save ethers@5.4.7`